Woodworking Strap Clamps

 READ

-How to Clean Oak Woodwork
+How to Stop My Dog Chewing Woodwork

 Two of the most common problems associated with strap clamps are that the straps become too loose or too tight.
 If the straps become too loose, they will not provide proper tension and your project may suffer from warping or other damage.
 To prevent this, try tweaking the tension knobs to firm up the straps before using them on your project.
 If the straps become overtightened, there is also a risk of damage; in this case you should simply loosen them as needed until they provide ample pressure without being overly tight.